TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/43 - John/John 7/John 7.25.md

 ---

-Some therefore of them of Jerusalem said, Is not this he whom they seek to kill?
+Therefore some of them of Jerusalem said, "Isn't this he whom they seek to kill?